Opera in five acts. Running Time: 2 hours 30 minutes.

 One of my goals for this blog was to introduce Eastern European titles, and I’ve done only about six or seven.
 Here is an opera by a composer which is based on a somewhat famous novel by Gogol.
 It may be more famous to Western audiences for the film of the same name in 1962 starring Yul Brynner and Tony Curtis.
 Horrifyingly, the source material is so hyper-nationalist as to be excruciatingly racist (particularly the novel is anti-semitic, Polonophobic, and explicitly refers to Turkic peoples as being inhuman animals), so incidentally the plot has always been watered down whenever it has been theatrically treated and problems of pacing have always plagued said adaptations.
 In order to avoid polemics I will not even be referencing the modern name of the country in which this opera is set.
 In this opera so much of the plot is concentrated in the final acts and the romantic plot upon which hinges the one dramatic moment of the story (Andrei’s deserting of the Cossacks for the Poles because of his love for Maria) is restricted to the opera’s penultimate scene).
 Yes, the featured image is deceptive here.
 There are actually two versions of this opera and the original (which has not been performed since the 1955 revision and is in five acts with the present fourth act being a combination of the original acts four and five, the division of which is maintained here) expands and explains the role of Maria in the work (the original first act had two scenes, the second explains much of the relationship between Andrei and Maria in greater detail which has been reinstated in the recording used for this review as it predates the 1955 revision of the opera which dropped the scene and thus marred the context of the romantic sub-plot.
 There are also dances and marches that occur in awkward points and the opera in general is extremely episodic and confused.

 PLOT: The southeastern quadrant of the Polish-Lithuanian Commonwealth, 17th century.
 Polish rule is hated by the local inhabitants.
-Taras Bulba, a Cossack leader, sends his sons Andrei and Ostap to be educated by the Jesuits at their school in Kiev.
-Andrei ends up falling in love with Maria, the daughter of the Polish governor of Dubno, which is eventually under siege by Bulba and the Cossacks.
+Taras Bulba (bass), a Cossack leader, sends his sons Andrei (tenor) and Ostap (baritone) to be educated by the Jesuits at their school in Kiev.
+Andrei ends up falling in love with Maria (soprano), the daughter of the Polish governor of Dubno, which is eventually under siege by Bulba and the Cossacks.
 Andrei deserts for the Polish forces out of love for Maria and is killed by his father.

 LOOK OUT FOR:

-16: After some choral works Bulba arrives with his sons and tells them to remain faithful to their people but to learn the Poles’ military tactics.
+17: After some choral works Bulba arrives with his sons and tells them to remain faithful to their people but to learn the Poles’ military tactics.
 Alone, Ostap asks Andrei where he was earlier (Catholic mass) to low grade but racing recitative.
 Andrei admits his infatuation with Maria as one of the march tunes from the overture pops in *.
 Other than that, there really isn’t anything to mention, just brief melodic outbursts (if that), until the Kobzar returns.

 ACT 2: The house of Taras Bulba.
 (34 minutes)